vberezinbadger/MineOS/README.md

 	wget -f https://raw.githubusercontent.com/vberezinbadger/MineOS/master/Installer/BIOS.lua /tmp/bios.lua && flash -q /tmp/bios.lua && reboot

+mineOS has a new, monolithic core: mineCORE, which has support and modularity as well as protection.
+This core includes a lot of functionality (it will be expanded in the future), and also has a terminal server: mineBASH.
+To install the kernel on other operating systems, use the command:

+	command

+In mineOS has a MineBash application (available both in the new mineOS and in the old and original MineOS, but without support for hardware functionality).
+Install the MineBash application to easily launch the kernel, install terminal programs and applications for it.

 After a moment, a nice system installer will be shown.
 You will be prompted to select your preferred language, boot volume (can be formatted if needed), create a user profile and customize some settings

 ## How to create applications and work with API?